glotzerlab/signac-flow/doc/basics.rst

         sleep(1)
         # ...

-Executing this with ``$ python operations.py hello``, will automatically parallelize the execution to as many processors as there are available:
+Executing this with ``$ python operations.py hello`` we can now see how many operations are executed in parallel:

 .. raw::  html